 By Saturday, April 13, Major Anderson determined that he could not hold out without supplies.
 A Union supply ship sent days earlier sat just off-shore out of shell range.
 But Confederate shelling kept it from moving in.

 So on April 14, 1861, Anderson surrendered.
 The garrison was allowed to evacuate the fort.
 In one of his last acts, the commander took the garrison flag, which he carried back to the north.

 Fort Sumter came under Union bombardment on April 7, 1863, but the Confederates were able to continually resupply the fort from Charleston until 1865.
 In February, General William Sherman‘s march through the Carolinas – following his famous March to the Sea in Georgia – effectively cut off supplies.* On February 17, the Confederates abandoned Fort Sumter.

-On February 22, 1865, now Brigadier General Robert Anderson returned to Fort Sumter.
+On April 14, 1865, now Brigadier General Robert Anderson returned to Fort Sumter.
 He carried the same flag which he had removed in 1861.
-He was able to again see those tattered colors flying over the rubble of what had once been a formidable fortress in Charleston Harbor.
+Four years to the day since he had left with the flag, he was able to again see those tattered colors flying over the rubble of what had once been a formidable fortress in Charleston Harbor.

 Secretary of War Edwin Stanton had hoped that the publicity of Anderson raising the same flag over Fort Sumter would be a positive note for the Union.
 However, the incident received little press coverage – it was overshadowed by the assassination of President Lincoln only a few hours later that day.

 *My great-grandfather, ZC Worley, was part of Sherman’s army on the March to the Sea and the March through the Carolinas.